emhedlin/laclaronge_avian/README.md

-## Exploring drivers of avian diversity in a northern saskatchewan Lake system
+## Exploring drivers of avian diversity in a northern saskatchewan lake system

 <br />
 <br />